oxfordcontrol/COSMO.jl/README.md

 ```

 ## Tasks / Future Work
-The current tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues) :exclamation:
+The current tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues):exclamation:

 ## Licence
 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.